Yevhenns/memes/README.md

 Fully responsive and mobile-friendly

+Supports both light & dark themes

 ## ℹ️ Data Handling

-On the first launch, the app saves mocked meme data to localStorage.
+On the first launch, the app saves mocked memes data to local storage.

 All further operations (viewing, editing) work entirely from local storage.